-Let’s lay it on the line here, Free Credit Score dot com is NOT free (let the lawsuit against me begin), and no, constant checking on your credit score is not helpful, it is profitable however.
-A wise man once said a credit score is an indication of how good you are for a bank to make money from; a high credit score meaning you are great for bank revenues, a lower credit score meaning you’re not as helpful to the banks bottom line, now there’s a new perspective hey?
-In my Bankruptcy practice here in Missouri, the concept of the ruining ones credit score is probably the single biggest aspect that that prevents people from taking advantage of the federal protections afforded, the single biggest driven myth scaring people away from help, and the single biggest falsehood that the credit industry headlocks the American public with.
-Yes, I hate this concept, the idea that a “credit score” is somehow related to moral value, or self worth, how you’re less of a person if a “bureau” says so.
-This is why I encourage everyone to learn more about what a credit score is, and what it is not, when it is important, and when it is not, how it is a fluid and malleable being, far less important that health, family, marriage, religion, and happiness.
-It is after all, just an opinion.
-Put it in it’s rightful place.
+Let’s lay it on the line here, Free Credit Score dot com is NOT free (let the lawsuit against me begin), and no, constant checking on your credit score is not helpful, it is however profitable.
+A wise man once said a credit score is an indication of how good you are for a bank to make money from; a high credit score means you are great for bank revenues, a lower credit score means you’re not as useful to the bank, now there’s a new perspective hey?
+In my Bankruptcy practice here in Missouri, the concept of ruining one’s credit score is probably the single biggest aspect that prevents people from taking advantage of the federal protections afforded, the single biggest driven myth scaring people away from help and the single biggest falsehood that the credit industry headlocks the American public with.
+Yes, I hate this concept, the idea that a “credit score” is somehow related to moral value or self-worth, how you’re less of a person if a “bureau” says so.
+This is why I encourage everyone to learn more about what a credit score is, and what it is not when it is important, and when it is not, how it is a fluid and malleable being, far less important than health, family, marriage, religion, and happiness.
+It is, after all, just an opinion.
+Put it in its rightful place.

 “It’s a damn shame more people know their credit score than their cholesterol level!”
 And you know that’s true on both accounts.